opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 ## UTF-16

 Remember that I told you that UCS-2 was obsolete?
 What about software that had adopted it?
 A superset using a variable-length encoding similarly to what UTF-8 is to ASCII was needed.
 UTF-16 is that.
 It uses 16 bit code units and comes in two variants: big and little endian.
+A single code point can be written in one or two code units.

 Any software that used UCS-2 has been upgraded to UTF-16.
 For Windows, it was Windows 2000.
-UTF-16, like UTF-8 has some invalid bit patterns and requires to be validated.
+UTF-16, like UTF-8 has some invalid bit patterns and requires input to be validated.

 ## UTF-32